The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 | 14      | 2800      | 4990                     | 3360                      | 1630                | 16300                         | 1164.29                   | 432.86                   |
 | 15      | 3000      | 5390                     | 3600                      | 1790                | 17900                         | 1193.33                   | 432.00                   |

-Essentially: if, sometime during the duration of Disembowel, you will press off-gcds that sum together to equal the potency needed to break even (AoE skills only need to hit the potency per enemy column) then you should apply it.
+Essentially: if, sometime during the duration of Disembowel, you will press off-GCDs that add together to equal the potency needed to break even (AoE skills only need to hit the potency per enemy column) then you should apply it.

 At three, it is **always a gain**.
 At four, you just need 75 potency!
 Geirskogul alone is 270.
 Of note is even at 15, you still need less than 1200 - the potency of 3 Nastronds.
 This table also assumes that monsters will last the full (or most of the full) Disembowel duration.